judka-uriel/uriel-book/uriel_en.md

-The result was one of the worst examples of dystopia, founded on fear, where a person lives under round-the-clock surveillance, every action regulated down to the smallest detail by draconian laws, and the slightest deviation from the Party's general line is mercilessly punished.
+The result was one of the worst examples of dystopia, founded on fear, where a person lives under round-the-clock surveillance, every action regulated down to the smallest detail by severe laws, and the slightest deviation from the Party's general line is mercilessly punished.
 It is therefore unsurprising that at the first opportunity, at the first weakening of total control, the majority broke free from slavery into freedom.
 This serves as an indicator that due